react-navigation/react-navigation.github.io/versioned_docs/version-5.x/nesting-navigators.md

 It's sometimes useful to nest multiple stack navigators, for example, to have [some screens in a modal stack and some in regular stack](modal.md).

-When nesting multiple stacks, headers from both child and parent stack navigators would be shown.
-However, usually it's more desirable to show the header in the child stack navigator and hide the header in the parent stack navigator.
+When nesting multiple stacks or drawers, headers from both child and parent navigators would be shown.
+However, usually it's more desirable to show the header in the child navigator and hide the header in the stack navigator.

-To achieve this, you can hide the header in the screen containing the stack using the `headerShown: false` option.
+To achieve this, you can hide the header in the screen containing the navigator using the `headerShown: false` option.

 For example: